ZaidMakwani/CurrencyXchange/Readme.md

 --To run the project in an application
 --
-A script file has been attached which when executed will create a new database along with the schema and data. once the script is executed configure the connection string in the appsetting.json accordingly
+A script file has been attached named CurrencyXchangeDb.sql which when executed will create a new database along with the schema and data. once the script is executed configure the connection string in the appsetting.json accordingly

 --assumptions made while developing the Application